-- 1. When a reference (in)equality operator ("==" or "!=") has an operand of non-@Interned type. - 2.
+- 1. When a reference (in)equality operator ("==" or "!=") has an operand of non-@Interned type.
+As a special case, the operation is permitted if either argument is of @InternedDistinct type - 2.
 When a non-@Interned type is used where an @Interned type is expected.